Your Definitive Functional Medicine Guide To Autoimmune Disease: Symptoms, Causes, Supplements + More

 Research has also found (13) an increase in thyroid antibodies with iodine supplementation.
 This just goes to show that what works for one person may not be right for another, even when it comes to natural treatments.

 As Hippocrates, the father of medicine, said “Let food be thy medicine, and medicine thy food.”
-When there is a lack of nutrients in the foods you’re consuming, the genetic switch for autoimmunity could be triggered, but that works both ways.
-Flooding our body with the nutrients it needs could switch off that trigger.
-In that spirit, these are the top nutrients and corresponding food medicines I recommend for accomplishing autoimmune disease treatment naturally.
+When there is a lack of nutrients in the foods you’re consuming, the genetic switch for autoimmunity could be triggered, but flooding your body with those nutrients can reverse that trigger.

 Vitamin A is essential for a strong immune system, and vitamin A deficiency has been linked (14) to autoimmune diseases such as rheumatoid arthritis and type 1 diabetes.
-(15) Researchers suspect (16) the reason has to do with our dendritic cells, which send out a “red alert” at the sign of a supposed invader, to stimulate immunity, or a “calm down” message that tones down excessive and damaging immune reactivity.
-The “calm down” message makes use of vitamin A, making it possibly the best natural supplements for autoimmune disease.
+(15) Researchers suspect (16) the reason has to do with our dendritic cells, which send out a “red alert” at the sign of a supposed invader, to stimulate immunity.
+This “calm down” message can be strongly supported by vitamin A, making it possibly the best natural supplement for autoimmune disease.

 Food Medicine: True vitamin A, called retinol, is only found in animal products like fish, shellfish, fermented cod liver oil, liver, and butterfat from grass-fed cows.
 Plant carotenes, a precursor to vitamin A, are found in sweet potatoes and carrots but the conversion rate to the usable retinol is very weak.
 In fact, research suggests (17) that in healthy adults, just 3% of beta-carotene gets converted in a healthy adult.

-Known as the “sunshine vitamin,” this nutrient is essential for many metabolic and immunological pathways in the body, but specifically, vitamin D works in conjunction with vitamin A and has been shown to synergistically dampen the inflammatory response of Th17 cells, which are helper T cells that produce a number of inflammatory chemicals, such as interleukin-17.
+Known as the “sunshine vitamin,” this nutrient is essential for many metabolic and immunological pathways in the body, but specifically, vitamin D works in conjunction with vitamin A and has been shown to dampen the inflammatory response.
 With autoimmune conditions like inflammatory bowel disease, multiple sclerosis, psoriasis, and rheumatoid arthritis, Th17 cells run out of control, but Vitamin D can help quell that inappropriate response.

 Food Medicine: As with vitamin A, vitamin D is most abundant in animal and dairy fats, but the best way to get it is by soaking up some time in the sun – about 20 to 60 minutes a day, depending on your complexion.
 Consider getting tested every few months to ensure your vitamin D levels are within a healthy range.